05802/05802.github.io/_posts/2020-04-27-WeekAhead.md

 ## CLIMATE
 Optimistic start to the week.
 * Equity markets in Asia, Europe and USA are positive.
-* Risk off: Dollar down, EM up, EU periphery up, EU core down.
+* Risk on: Dollar down, EM up, EU periphery up, EU core down.
 * *Contra:* Brent & WTI down

 Politicians around the world discussing plan to emerge from quarantine.